-Part 3.8 Overview and Scrutiny Committee
+Part 3.9 Overview and Scrutiny Committee

-Membership: 14 Two Members from each constituent authority who are not Members of NELB.
-The appointment of the two Members to the Committee will be based on the political balance that applies to each constituent authority at the time of appointment.
+Membership: 14 Two Members from each Constituent Authority who are not Members of the Leadership Board or any other decision-making committee of NECA.
+The appointment of the Constituent Authority Members to the Committee will be based, so far as reasonably practicable, on the political balance that applies to the region as a whole at the time of appointment.